Puppy Adolescence: The Bridge Between Babyhood and Bravery

 In short, your adolescent pup is still very much a baby—but now with more strength, bigger feelings, and more curiosity about the world.
 This is a pivotal time to nurture the relationship, revisit training foundations, and create a safe, structured environment that supports healthy social and emotional development.

-But…What Is Puppy Adolescence, Really?
+But…What is Puppy Adolescence, Really?

 Adolescence is often when subtle challenges show up in big ways.
 Maybe your previously chill pup starts barking at the mail carrier or struggles to settle in new places.
 These issues didn’t appear out of nowhere—they were almost always there in some form beforehand.
+But in adolescence, brain chemistry shifts, hormones surge, and emotional responses intensify—much like a human teenager.

 The gift of this phase is that it shows you what you missed.
 And more importantly, it gives you the chance to course-correct with compassion.